GEOS-ESM/jedi_bundle/docs/dynamic_configuration_options.md

 | `cores_to_use_for_make` | Number of processors to use in the make step. |

 **Note that the code does not generally employ defaults for any of the options above.
-In a sense the defaults are set by always starting from the default YAML file that comes from the source code.
-When the code runs all arguments are expected to be present in the configuration.**
+In a sense the defaults are set when configuration is generated or created.
+As such it is worth starting by allowing jedi_bundle to generate the configuration.**